shawnkeqin/shawnkeqin/README.md

 ### Hi there, I'm Shawn 👋

-## I'm a Full Stack Software Engineer
+## I'm a Software Engineer + Web3 Developer

-- Full Stack Software Engineer building something great with a group of amazing people ❤️
+- Software Engineer building something great with a group of amazing people ❤️

 ### Connect with me: